 - Getting Started for the IATEFL MaWSIG (Materials Writing Special Interest Group)

 About the questions I’ve found it useful to ask a new materials writer (also included in the MaWSIG 2015 ebook, available to members)

 - IATEFL 2016 Presentation Highlights for EFL Magazine

 A selection of my favourite talks from the conference in Birmingham

 International House publishes a journal twice a year.
 I originally had a column called ‘Developing Teachers‘ in issues 32-38, where I shared ideas for teachers to develop professionally.
-From issue 39, I started to write about online resources teachers can benefit from.
+From issue 39, I started to write on a wider range of different topics.

-- Issue 33: 10 ideas for professional development
+- Issue 33: Developing teachers: 10 ideas for professional development

-- Issue 37: Is Delta really worth it?
+- Issue 37: Developing teachers: Is Delta really worth it?

 - Issue 39: Why diigo could be your new best friend

 - Issue 41: Travelling back through our profession